satishsookun/event-management-system/README.md

 One page application

 ## Development server
-Copy and paste in your command prompt: https://github.com/satishsookun/event-management-system.git `npm i` (to install all dependencies)
+Copy and paste in your command prompt: git clone https://github.com/satishsookun/event-management-system.git `npm i` (to install all dependencies)

 Run `ng serve -o` to open automatically in browser OR